 “Money money money in a rich man’s world” – Abba

 Working Wednesdays today touches on some of the ways I have earned money and products in the last few years which can hopefully get some of you thinking outside the box.
+Once you have decided upon your business plan, next is to research about how to start an llc and get your business registered.
 Anyone that thinks travel blogging is just a hobby or just a few people making money from sponsored posts is very much mistaken.
 Travel is big business and travel blogs are more real than any any travel agent or tour websites (who let’s be honest are just trying to sell you holidays).
 The coffee market in the world is making millions of dollars every day but it’s a small market compared with travel, so just think how much the travel market must be making.
 So get in on the act and start a REAL travel blog from your REAL travel lifestyle and work hard and you’ll be earning off your own back and you’ll not have work for anyone else again.